-The lead up to a vacation is usually a time filled with last minute trip planning as well as bookings and reading packings tips online.
+The lead-up to a vacation is usually a time filled with last-minute trip planning as well as bookings and reading packings tips online, especially in the COVID-19 era of travel where a recent study has shown travelers are eager and quite spontaneous.
 It’s so easy to get swept up in organizing the many vacation-related matters that come up that most of us forget to take care of matters regarding the very place we’re leaving—our houses.
 While it would be nice to just up and go, there are certain tasks that need to be taken care of.

-Doing so will ensure that you can completely relax on your holiday.
+Doing so will ensure that you can completely relax on your holiday, roadtrip or upcoming summer vacation to a popular destination.
 After all, you don’t want to worry about uninvited guests or whether you switched off the stove when you’re by the poolside!
 If you don’t know how to prepare your house before setting off, take a read of our guide below.

 Turn Off Any Appliances, Faucets, & Switches

 This first tip might sound obvious, but we all know the panic of trying to remember whether we properly turned off this, or flicked the switch off that.
 It’s an awful feeling which you certainly don’t want to have while you’re hundreds or thousands of miles away from home.
 That’s why it is vital to switch off or close all appliances, faucets, and switches.
 And make sure to check your water filters, too!